-KT: Women going through IVF or IUI treatment often complain about weight gain.
-This can be attributed to altered hormones, “comfort eating”, lack of exercise and mind-body disconnect.
+Women going through IVF or IUI treatment often complain about weight gain.
+This can be attributed to altered hormones, “comfort eating”, lack of exercise, and mind-body disconnect.

-KT: The addition of hormones such as estrogen and progestin in a women’s body during an IVF or IUI cycle, can mess with their circuiting rhymes affecting their ability to fall and stay sleep.
+The addition of hormones such as estrogen and progestin in a women’s body during an IVF or IUI cycle can mess with their circuiting rhymes affecting their ability to fall and stay asleep.
 Yoga can help balance the body by releasing some bent up energy.
 What is your advice on this?

-KT: How can yoga help us beyond the physical; to open up other aspects of life like emotions or communications with others?
+How can yoga help us beyond the physical?
+How can it help us to open up other aspects of life like emotions or communications with others?

-KM: Yoga helps build a community.
+Yoga helps build a community.
 It first builds that connection inside that then helps build that connection with others.
-It allows people to relate to others going though the same experience.
+It allows people to relate to others going through the same experience.

 Breathing Through Discomfort

-Kristin says “You’re put in an uncomfortable poses on the yoga mat but you learn to breath though them and let go of the pain.
+Kristin says “You’re put in an uncomfortable pose on the yoga mat but you learn to breathe through them and let go of the pain.
 The breath kind of massages your muscles to relax.
 Learning how to deal with discomfort on your mat will help you deal with discomfort off the mat.
-The fertility process is going to feel uncomfortable so learning to breath pass it and having confidence in your ability to get through the pain is probably one of the best lessons you have wean from a yoga practice.”
+The fertility process is going to feel uncomfortable so learning to breathe pass it and having confidence in your ability to get through the pain is probably one of the best lessons you have wean from a yoga practice.”

 The ‘inhale’ is associated with female qualities, while the ‘exhale’ is linked to more masculine characteristics.
 Embracing the ‘inhale’, we calm our senses by slowing the breath and tapping into our divine femininity, leading us to find “stillness” inside.
 Kristen referees to this kept fullness as “the pregnant pause.”

-Find a comfortable seated position with you back strait and chin parallel to the ground.
+To start: Find a comfortable seated position with you back straight and chin parallel to the ground.
 Close your eyes, drawing the attention inward.
 Place your hands on your knees with palms open to the sky.
-Feeling supported by Mother Earth to your South, be receptive the gifts and grace that rains down from the North.
-Allow yourself to embrace this mind set as you envision the gift of a child.
+Feeling supported by Mother Earth to your South, be receptive to the gifts and grace that rains down from the North.
+Allow yourself to embrace this mindset as you envision the gift of a child.

 (Adapted from Kristin McGee’s Yoga for Fertility class)